Claims — March 17, 2026

 Shades AA/AB Paving Projects, CCMG 2025-01

 - Shades AA: Murton Dr, W. 129th Pl, W. 129th Ln, W. 130th Ave, Knight St, Fulton St, Morse Ln (northeast of Hilltop Street and Lake Shore Drive).
-Scope: 2-inch HMA overlay, mill/overlay, pavement patching, swale restoration.
+Project scope: 2-inch HMA overlay, mill/overlay, pavement patching, swale restoration.
 Length: 0.77 miles.
-Cost estimate: $321,900.00 (+/– $42k/mile).
+Cost Estimate: $321,900.00 (approximately $42k/mile).

 - Shades AB: W. 130th Pl, W. 131st Ave, W. 131st Pl, Morse Street, W. 132nd Ave, W. 132nd Pl, W. 132nd Ln (northeast of SIP coffeehouse and Dollar General).
-Scope: 2-inch HMA overlay, mill overlay, curb/gutter on Morse Street, minor storm sewer upgrades, swale restoration.
+Project scope: 2-inch HMA overlay, mill overlay, curb/gutter on Morse Street, minor storm sewer upgrades, swale restoration.
 Length: 0.83 miles.
-Cost estimate: $364,600.00 (+/– $44k/mile).
+Cost Estimate: $364,600.00 (approximately $44k/mile).

 Railroad At-Grade Sidewalk Crossing